EleutherAI/lm-evaluation-harness/docs/interface.md

 - `--model_args` : Controls parameters passed to the model constructor.
 Accepts a string containing comma-separated keyword arguments to the model class of the format `"arg1=val1,arg2=val2,..."`, such as, for example `--model_args pretrained=EleutherAI/pythia-160m,dtype=float32`.
 For a full list of what keyword arguments, see the initialization of the `lm_eval.api.model.LM` subclass, e.g. [`HFLM`](https://github.com/EleutherAI/lm-evaluation-harness/blob/365fcda9b85bbb6e0572d91976b8daf409164500/lm_eval/models/huggingface.py#L66)

 - `--tasks` : Determines which tasks or task groups are evaluated.
 Accepts a comma-separated list of task names or task group names.
 Must be solely comprised of valid tasks/groups.
+A list of supported tasks can be viewed with `--tasks list`.

 - `--num_fewshot` : Sets the number of few-shot examples to place in context.
 Must be an integer.